fruit trees

 Clonal rootstock of similar vigor to M9-T337, very productive.

 Clonal rootstock of similar vigor to M.9 Pajam 2.
-Tolerant to replanting and woolly aphids.
-Materials on the way to hospitalization.
+Tolerant to replant and woolly aphid.
+Materials in the process of internalization.

-Clonal rootstock with vigor similar to M.26, tolerant to woolly aphids, tolerant to replanting.
+Clonal rootstock of similar vigor to M.26, tolerant to woolly aphid, tolerant to replanting.

-Rootstock vigor between M.7 and MM.106, tolerant woolly aphid, tolerant to replanting.
+Rootstock vigor between M.7 and MM.106, tolerant to woolly aphid, tolerant to replanting.

 Formats

-We deliver 1 and 2-year nursery finished plants, according to client needs, in addition to finished plants in knipp boom.
+We deliver finished plants of 1 and 2 years of nursery, according to the client's needs, as well as finished plants in knipp boom.

-Rootstock grafted from planting in the nursery and reared for a period of one season.
+Rootstock grafted from nursery planting and reared for a period of one season.

 Quality